amjack/amjack.github.io/README.md

 #### SEO Title

 It's possible that you want the two things different.
-For me, my site-title is **“Jlcao Blog”** but I want the title shows in search engine is **“曹杰乐的博客 | Jlcao Blog”** which is multi-language.
+For me, my site-title is **“J Zhang Blog”** but I want the title shows in search engine is **“J Zhang Blog”** which is multi-language.

 So, the SEO Title is introduced to solve this problem, you can set `SEOTitle` different from `title`, and it would be only used to generate HTML `<title>` and setting DuoShuo Sharing.